facebookresearch/dora/README.md

 **Note:** This is not required for Pytorch Lightning users, see the PL section hereafter, everything will be setup automatically for you :)

-### Clean git
+### Git Save

 You can set the `git_save` option on your project, see hereafter on how to do it for either argparse or Hydra based projects.
-When this option is set, Dora will make individual clone of your project repository for each experiment that is scheduled.
+When this option is set, Dora makes individual clones of your project repository for each experiment that is scheduled.
 The job will then run from that clean clone.
-This allows both to keep track of the exact code that was used for an experiment, as well as preventing code changes to impact pending, or rescheduled jobs.
+This allows both to keep track of the exact code that was used for an experiment, as well as preventing code changes to impact pending, or requeued jobs.
-If you reschedule a failed or cancelled job, the clone will be updated with the current code.
+If you reschedule a failed or cancelled job, the clone will however be updated with the current code.

-In order to use this option, your code must not rely on any file that are specified relatively to the project folder, and should be able to run from a fresh clone of the repository in an arbitrary location.
+In order to use this option, your code should be able to run from a fresh clone of the repository.
+If you need to access to resources that are specified with a path relative to the original repo, use `dora.git_save.to_absolute_path()`.
+Note that this is similar to `hydra.utils.to_absolute_path()`.
+In fact, you can safely replace the Hydra version with this one, as even when `git_save` is not set, the Dora one automatically falls back to the Hydra one (if Hydra is used).

 **The repository must be completely clean** before scheduling remote jobs, and all files should be either tracked or git ignored.
+This is very restricive, but this makes implementing this feature much simpler and safe.
+Also this forces good practice :)
 Only the `dora run` command can be used on a dirty repository, to allow for easy debugging.
+For the `dora launch` and `dora grid` command, you can also use the `--no_git_save` option to temporarily deactivate this feature.

-The clone for each experiments is located inside the `code/` subfolder inside the XP folder (which you can get with the `dora info` command for instance).
+The clone for each experiment is located inside the `code/` subfolder inside the XP folder (which you can get with the `dora info` command for instance).

 ### Argparse support